 Is he so different from some other high power, high profile politicians, entertainers or businessmen?No, but that’s hardly an excuse.We may be getting increasingly numb to these shenanigans but, for now, our sensibilities demand some sort of appropriate closure.

 The bottom lines?He said he’d answer questions, then he wouldn’t, then he would again.He changed his story.He lied.He’s been behind the news, never ahead of it.
 And what is he left with?A shredded reputation.A seemingly endless supply of material for comedians.Calls for an ethics investigation by the House of Representatives.Demands for his resignation.Chances for his dream job – to be mayor of the City of New York – potentially dashed.Abandonment by friends and colleagues.A wife who has kept silent.The centerpiece of a new case study for the field of crisis communication.

-Leader and doer specializing in strategic communications, public affairs, messaging/positioning, issues/crisis/reputation management, team development/mentorship, leadership development/coaching, and communication research, program planning and implementation.
+Leader, doer, problem solver specializing in strategic communications, public affairs, messaging/positioning, issues/crisis/reputation management, team development/mentorship, leadership development/coaching, and communication research, program planning and implementation.

 Author of "Camelot, Inc.: Leadership and Management Insights from King Arthur and the Round Table," which uses quotes from Arthurian legends to illustrate the dos and don’ts of modern leaders and institutions.